YogeshBabyOP/Technical-Blogs/python.md

 ### What is a Loop ??

-When we want to execute our code multiple times then we place our code in a loop Basically a loop is power so we can do our stuff for infinite times.
-We have 2 Types of loops:
+When we want to execute our code multiple times then we place our code in a loop Basically loop is a power that allows us to do our stuff for many times. (possible Infinite also) We have 2 Types of loops:
 > for and
 > while

 ## for - Loop
 > We use this loop when we know how many times our block of code needs to be executed...